NJ Homeowners Guide to Skunks

 Danger from Skunks:

-Skunks are a rabies vector species which means skunks have greater chance of having rabies than many other species in the area.
+Skunks are a rabies vector species which means skunks have a greater chance of having rabies than many other species in the area.
 When a skunk becomes infected with the virus, it may not be apparent for many days.
 Although rabies is not very common in the area, any skunk displaying abnormal behavior, such as daytime activity or aggression should be treated with a great deal of caution.